microsoft/react-native-windows-samples/docs/IReactContext-api-windows.md

 IReactNotificationService Notifications { get; }
 ```

-Notifications shared with the IReactInstanceSettings.Notifications.
+Notifications shared with the `IReactInstanceSettings.Notifications`.
 They can be used to exchange events between components.
-All subscriptions added to the IReactContext.Notifications are automatically removed after the IReactContext is destroyed.
+All subscriptions added to the `IReactContext.Notifications` are automatically removed after the `IReactContext` is destroyed.
-The subscriptions added to IReactInstanceSettings.Notifications kept as long as IReactInstanceSettings alive.
+The subscriptions added to the `IReactInstanceSettings.Notifications` are kept as long as `IReactInstanceSettings` is alive.

 ### `UIDispatcher`